-The lengths of the prediction intervals are provided as maps in Figs 10(d) and 11(d).
+The lengths of the prediction intervals are provided as maps in panel (d) of Figures 10 and 11.
 As expected, the lengths are smaller for the predictive sites near the modelling sites and also for sites in the regions of low depositions.

-The quarterly prediction maps are provided in Figs 12 and 13.
-Increased depositions are seen during the spring and summer months April-September analogously to the summary Fig. 3.
+The quarterly prediction maps are provided in Figures 12 and 14.
+Increased depositions are seen during the spring and summer months April to September analogous to the summary Figure 3.
+The lengths of the predictions intervals, plotted in Figures 13 and 15 show that the uncertainties in quarterly maps are reasonably consistent over the seasons.